 It is a lot of trouble but SO WORTH IT!

 My kids still talk about The Christmas Clue Hunts they ran in the past.
 One of the best was when we got them an Air Hockey table.
 The box was huge and we brought it home while they were at school and stored it in the utility room in the basement…that room where the furnace and water heater are.
 I threw a quilt over it, but they are never in that room anyway.

 We live in a two-story with a basement, and I made clues that sent them running upstairs to the second floor, then the basement, then the ground floor, and back and forth.
 They were screaming and laughing so hard!
 The last clue was something like: I am in a small room.
 I am hiding there next to the Thing that keeps the house warm!
 They ran down two flights of stairs with us right behind them.
 They found it!

 This can be used for kids of all ages who would be able to hunt and find.
 Little ones, of course, need very easy clues and Mom or Dad has to read them.
 But as they learn to read, it is practice for them.
 And also problem-solving skills are involved.
-And they are so motivated!
+And kids are so motivated!

 You’ll know your own child’s temperament to adjust the amount of clues so they aren’t frustrated.
 And be sure the clues are easy enough for their ability because they are just so proud when they figure it out.